-Field work was confined to the middle part of the site for the purpose of providing information on the shallower workings associated with RT 238.
+Field work was confined to the western parts of the site for the purpose of providing information on the shallower workings associated with RT 238.
 No investigation has been undertaken on the deeper workings under eastern parts of the site.

-Field work undertaken in the period 26 February 2015 to 11 March 2015 comprised the following:
+Field work was undertaken in the period 26 February 2015 to 11 March 2015 and comprised the following: